econchick/new-coder/website/_containers/begin/2013-10-30-setup-your-machine.md

 If you would like to use Python 3, download it from [Python.org's download page][5].
 When the .pkg file finishes downloading, double-click it and press 'Continue' to get through the installer.

 When you're finished installing Python 3, it will be installed to a different location on your computer than the Python 2 that was pre-installed.
-It will help to know where it was installed.
 Within your terminal, type:

 ```bash
 $ which python3